MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/driver-security-checklist.md

 ## <span id="SDV"></span><span id="sdv"></span>Use Static Driver Verifier to check for vulnerabilities

-**Security checklist item \#13:** *Follow these steps to use Static Driver Verifier (SDV) in Visual Studio to check for vulnerabilities in your driver code.*
+**Security checklist item \#14:** *Follow these steps to use Static Driver Verifier (SDV) in Visual Studio to check for vulnerabilities in your driver code.*

+Static Driver Verifier (SDV) uses a set of interface rules and a model of the operating system to determine whether the driver interacts correctly with the Windows operating system.
+SDV finds defects in driver code that could point to potential bugs in drivers.

-For more information, see [Static Driver Verifier](https://msdn.microsoft.com/windows/hardware/drivers/devtest/static-driver-verifier).
+For more information, see [Introducing Static Driver Verifier](https://msdn.microsoft.com/windows/hardware/drivers/devtest/introducing-static-driver-verifier) and [Static Driver Verifier](https://msdn.microsoft.com/windows/hardware/drivers/devtest/static-driver-verifier).
 Note that only certain types of drivers are supported by SDV.
 For more information about the drivers that SDV can verify, see [Supported Drivers](https://msdn.microsoft.com/windows/hardware/drivers/devtest/supported-drivers).

 To become familiar with SDV, you can use one of the sample drivers (for example, the featured toaster sample: <https://github.com/Microsoft/Windows-driver-samples/tree/master/general/toaster/toastDrv/kmdf/func/featured>).